aaronzhang122326/Comp-Sci-30-Major-Project/beta_test.md

     - Would like to have a screen after death to congratulate on how long survived
     - Really like how the character has movement animation and gun display
     - helps to have the instructions on home screen

+    Changes:
+        -because of personal preference, I chose to use space key to switch weapons, instead of number keys -becasue of personal preference, I prefer mannual pick up of items -added sprites to show blade when melee attacking